lqb2/blog/_posts/2022-03-30-thoughts-on-napping.md

-in the last 6 months i've 2 napping workshops and i've got at least one more coming up in april. here are some thoughts that i've had before or in them:
+in the last 6 months i've given 2 napping workshops and i've got at least one more coming up before summer. here are some thoughts that i've had before or in them:

 * many adults who don't nap believe they are bad at napping
 * we were all babies so we have all napped